 Phnom Penh, 3 December 2013 –Today marks the release of Transparency International’s 19th annual Corruption Perceptions Index (CPI)—one of the world’s most reliable measurements of perceived levels of public sector corruption.
 This index ranks 177 countries/territories on a scale from 0 (highly corrupt) to 100 (very clean).

 25 September 2013 Abuja/ Berlin/Buenos Aires/ Manila/ Rabat - Hundreds of public interest organisations around the world sent a message today to UN General Assembly President John Ashe and to their national leaders calling on them to stop the haemorrhaging of public funds caused by corruption—funds that could be used to reduce maternal deaths and child mortality, ensure education for all, provide clean drinking water and sanitation and reduce the damaging effects of climate change, all major Millennium Development Goals (MDGs).

-“Youth Empowerment for Transparency and Integrity” (YETI) is an annual youth camp which will be organised in responded to engage citizens and young people in creating demands for transparency, better social accountability and social justice.
+“Youth Empowerment for Transparency and Integrity” (YETI) is an annual youth camp organised to engage citizens and young people in creating demands for transparency, better social accountability and social justice.

 Transparency International Cambodia (TI Cambodia) is pleased to introduce its first newsletter, which gives an overview of TI Cambodia’s activities from April-September 2013.